isomerpages/moe-asrjc/_highlights/Open House 2024.md

 <p></p>
 <p><strong>Illuminating Talks: The Intellectual Pulse of ASR</strong>
 </p>
-<p>ASR's event schedule featured an inspiring talk from the Principal, insightful
+<p>The event schedule at ASR also encompassed an engaging address by the
-career guidance sessions, and interactive sample lessons in General Paper Economics and Computing, reflecting the school's diverse academic environment.
+Principal, valuable career guidance session, and practical demonstrations in subjects such as General Paper, Economics, and Computing, highlighting the extensive academic landscape of the school.</p>
-Photographs from these sessions reveal a crowd engaged in thought-provoking dialogue, with hands raised in curiosity and speakers in their element, sharing wisdom.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG_9049edited_compressed__1_.jpg">